Monday 18 May 2020 4pm

 ABOUT THIS WEBINAR

-An opportunity to understand thoroughly and develop exam techniques and skills that will ensure progression to the higher levels of the mark scheme for the reading elements of the English Language GCSE.
+An opportunity to really develop exam techniques and skills that will ensure progression to the higher levels of the mark scheme for the reading elements of the English Language GCSE.
 A particular focus will be given to how to respond effectively to the AO2 questions, the skills of personal interpretation and comparison.
-Also there will be a focus on how to use your time effectively in the exam room with the use of exemplar answers from previous sessions.
+Also there will be a focus on how to use your time effectively in the exam room with the use of exemplars from previous sessions.

 BENEFITS OF THIS WEBINAR